ctsdownloads/wi-fi-fixer/README.md

 - Now insert USB flash drive.
 - Copy the wi-fi-fixer directory to the laptop's home directory.
+- - This command below is **in your wi-fi-fixer directory for non-Internet connected access**, look for unpack-commands.txt
 - Open a terminal and paste in the following:

 ```console